How Do I Apply?

 For applicants of teacher training degree programmes, this only applies when their studies abroad are not yet completed.

-Applicants who have already completed a teacher training course in another country must contact the State Ministry of Education, Science and the Arts (Bayerisches Staatsministerium für Bildung und Kultus, Wissenschaft und Kunst).
+Applicants who have already completed a teacher training course in another country must contact the State Ministry of Education and Cultural Affairs (Bayerisches Staatsministerium für Unterricht und Kultus).

 Are There any Courses Taught through English?